cholcombe973/gluster-charm/README.md

 That should provide you with a binary.

 # Configure
-Edit the config.yaml file in the charm's root directory if needed.
+Create a config.yaml file to set any options you would like to change from the defaults.

 # Deploy
+    Example EC2 deployment on Juju 1.25:

-    juju deploy gluster
+    juju deploy cs:~xfactor973/xenial/gluster-1 -n 3 --config=~/gluster.yaml --storage brick=ebs,10G,2

-    juju add-unit gluster
+    To scale out the service use this command: juju add-unit gluster

 (keep adding units to keep adding more bricks and storage)